wp-plugins/mini-membership/readme.txt

 * Works with WordPress 4.1.1
 * Updated code

+= 1.0.3 =

-* If plugin not working after update, Please delete the old version completely and install this new version.
+* If plugin not working after update, Please delete the plugin and install new version again.